PatricioIribarneCatella/avr-make/README.md

   - **gdb-sim**: runs [simavr](https://github.com/buserror/simavr) with the final _.hex_ file and connects to the remote _GDB_ target.
   - **gdb**: runs the _GDB_ version for _AVR_ (`avr-gdb`) and connects to the remote target `127.0.0.1:1234`

-You first need to run `make gdb-sim` and then open another termianl, and run `make gdb`.
+You first need to run `make gdb-sim` and then open another terminal, and run `make gdb`.

 ## Example